 The elephants are cared for 24 hours a day by an on-site team and with the plan that the elephants can roam freely in the Kinabatangan Nature Reserve.
 And returning for food, water, and shelter on their own accord.

-Finally, yes there is elephant sanctuaries in Malaysia but there are not at the same standard as in Chiang Mai Thailand.
-This either way gives an amazing opportunity to meet the elephants and to interact with them, just don’t ride them.
+Finally, yes there are elephant sanctuaries in Malaysia but there are not at the same standard as in Chiang Mai Thailand.
+This, either way, gives an amazing opportunity to meet the elephants and to interact with them, just don’t ride them.

 Remember you will need to do a little research before deciding on the sanctuary you are going to visit.

 And that’s it for now!
 I’d love to know if this guide on is there any elephant sanctuary in Malaysia has helped you.
 Let me know if you have any questions and let me know if there is more to add.